 This allows you to buy multiple phone numbers for different types of media including print and online.
 While these all route to the same number, each is tracked separately so you know where your money is being best spent.
 There’s a lot more to CallTrackingMetrics so I’ll be doing a dedicated post to make sure your getting the most out of the software.
 I also show it in more detail in my video above and linked here.

 CallRail is another popular call tracking software that provides tracking and detailed analytics for both online and offline campaigns.
-Check out my other post and video showing how CallRail works and how it can be used to track phone calls from Ads.
+Check out my other post and video showing how CallRail works and how it can be used to track phone calls from Google Ads.

 Hopefully this has shown you that phone call tracking is not only incredibly important to your measuring the success of your advertising but isn’t as daunting as you might think.